 For many organizations, 2020 was the year of maintaining business continuity.
 If last year was keeping the lights on, 2021 is about operationalizing what is now our new normal.
+We will focus on the lingering effect of blind spots in the cloud

 Without a doubt, the pandemic has proven work from anywhere is feasible, accelerating what was inevitable.
 For the sake of improved productivity and efficiencies, organizations were already diversifying their technology stack by adopting SaaS models and migrating mission-critical business to the cloud (or multiple clouds), in addition to maintaining on-premises legacy solutions.